 Anonymous Winners, Ireland – €175 million

-A family syndicate from Dublin, Ireland won a whopping €175 million on February 19th, 2019.
-After the EuroMillions Superdraw of February 1st, which brought a €120-million pot, did not render a winner, the first prize rolled over until it reached this fabulous amount.
-The Irish syndicate wished to stay away from the lime light and they assigned a family representative to collect the prize.
+A family syndicate from Dublin, Ireland won a whopping €175 million on February 19th, 2019, thus becoming the biggest EuroMillions syndicate winners of all time.
+After the Superdraw of February 1st, which brought a €120-million pot, did not render a winner, the first prize rolled over until it reached this fabulous amount.
+The EuroMillions syndicate wished to stay away from the lime light and they assigned a family representative to collect the prize.
 “This is unbelievable – it will take us some time to get our heads around this win and to organize ourselves”, he told the press.
-The Naul family wants to share the EuroMillions fortune with the entire family, but keep their lives as normal as possible after their big break.
+The Naul family wants to share their fortune with the entire family, but keep their lives as normal as possible after their big break.

 Anonymous Winner, France – €169 Million